Priority Access FAQs

 We will start shipping MiniMed 670G systems to people not in the Priority Access program in late summer/early fall.

-Because we’re a regulated industry, there are strict rules about the discounts we can offer.
+Because we’re a regulated industry, there are strict rules about the credits we can offer.
 That’s why we offer System Access, so you can leverage your experience to provide Medtronic with valuable services that we can then compensate you for.

 - Patient story: This will be used to help other patients understand and relate to the experience of going on the world’s first hybrid closed loop system.
 It can be video (2-4 minutes) or written (about 500 words).